-- Elite Sport and Education Programme (For athletes that have representative honors in their sport at county, district or national levels.) - Excellence in Sport and Education Programme (For athletes who want to achieve excellence in their chosen sports at club level.) - ➤ Elite Golf Programme (For athletes who want to work towards becoming professional golfers.)
+Elite Sport and Education Programme (For athletes that have representative honours in their sport at county, district or national levels.)
+Excellence in Sport and Education Programme (For athletes who want to achieve excellence in their chosen sports at club level.)

+Elite Golf Programme (For athletes who want to work towards becoming professional golfers.)

-Why Study on the Excellence in Sport and Education Programme?
+Why Study on the ESEP Programme?